 On the contrary the admission of multiple relationships might help to prevent a lot of unnecessary damage, in particular many divorces stemming from sexual infidelity could be avoided.
 Instead, there would be more durable marriages and families.
 These polygamous families would probably have more offspring and provide a stable family environment over a longer term than the monogamous marriages, which in western societies mostly divorve after 5 years.
 In my article Evidence-based policy would mean to legalize polygamy, I point out that policy – if it were based on evidence – would have to realize that monogamous marriage as the only and by law coercively enforced model for long-lasting relationships is not working for most people and needs to be supplemented by other options.

 Notice: This article is translated from an original article on one of my german websites Viktor-Leberecht.de or Polygamie-ist-gut-fuer-sie.de (engl:Polygamy is good for you).
 How i do my translations.
 Last updated: December 8, 2013 at 11:52 am © Viktor Leberecht All rights reserved.
-Please feel free to share my content, but on republishing this post please provide a link to the original post, which happens automatically when you use Social-Sharing-Services.
+Please feel free to share my content on Social-Sharing-Services.
 What do you think?
-Leave a comment here or send me a question through the contact form or the FAQ.Tags: divorce, Family, Infidelity, Love, Monogamy, multiple relationships, Polyamory, Polygamy
+Leave a comment here.
+For your convenience you may either use the integrated comment system of wordpress in the first comment field, or if you prefer you may post with your Google+ account in the second comment field.
+You may also send me a question through the contact form or the FAQ.Tags: divorce, Family, Infidelity, Love, Monogamy, multiple relationships, Polyamory, Polygamy